rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 - They drive the behaviour of the subnet miners and govern the consensus amongst the subnet validators.
 - Each subnet has its own incentive mechanism.
-- Subnet developers should design incentive mechanisms carefully so that these mechanisms comprehensively and explicitly promote all the desired behaviors and penalize undesired behaviors.
+- Subnet developers should design incentive mechanisms carefully, so that they explicitly promote every desired behaviour and penalize the undesired ones.

 #### Machine Learning Analogy

 In machine learning analogy, incentive mechanisms are effectively loss functions that steer the behaviour of subnet miners towards desirable outcomes.

 **Miner** earnings are dependent on their **loss value**, hence the miners are incentivized to act in ways that minimize such loss value.
-Furthermore, competition between subnet miners will drive the miners to seek optimal strategies within the given subnet incentive landscape.
+Competition between subnet miners also pushes them to look for the best strategy allowed by the subnet's incentive rules.

 A subnet incentive mechanism, when running optimally on a subnet, will continuously produce high quality results because the subnet miners and subnet validators are incentivized to do so.